mrclay/Elgg-shib_auth/README.md

 ## How it works

-Shibboleth users must register & login via `<elgg_URL>/mod/shib_auth/`.
+Shibboleth users must register & login via `<elgg_URL>/shib_auth/login`.
 When Shibboleth users register, their username is taken from a member of `$_SERVER`, metadata is added to their account so they can be recognized as a shib_auth user in the future, and their password is set to a long random string to make their account inaccessible from other login methods.

-Users should be directed to `<elgg_URL>/mod/shib_auth/logout.php` to logout.
+To log out, direct users to `<elgg_URL>/shib_auth/logout`.

 ### Caveats